Exclusive Items for VIP Customers

 Do the item segments correspond to the sections in my website navigation or are they different?

-VIP Items is different and contains items from all the sections of my navigation menu.
-Designer Carpets is intended to be a top-level section in the navigation menu.
+VIP Items is different because it includes items from every section of my navigation menu.
+Designer Carpets is meant to be a top-level section in the navigation menu.

-VIP Items is not a Commerce Category.
-It is an item collection.
+VIP Items isn't a Commerce Category—it's an item collection.

-Designer Carpets is a Commerce Category since it appears in the navigation menu.
+Designer Carpets is a Commerce Category because it shows up in the navigation menu.

 Which item segments should be visible and purchasable to my customer segments?
 Which item segments should be visible but not purchasable?
 Can all customer segments view item prices?